rc-luo/rc-luo.github.io/_pages/about.md

 ---

 I hold a bachelor degree of computer science in [Zhejiang University](https://www.zju.edu.cn/english/).
 And I'm actively looking for a phd position right now.
-I have been working closely with [Dr. Sebastian U. Stich](http://sstich.ch) from [CISPA](https://cispa.de/en/) on optimization theory and machine learning.
-Previously, I had worked as a research intern in HKU on federated learning, and Tencent ARC Lab on transfer learning.
+I have been working closely with [Prof. Sebastian U. Stich](http://sstich.ch) from [CISPA](https://cispa.de/en/) on statistical learning and optimization.
+Previously, I had worked as a research intern in HKU on federated learning for healthcare, and Tencent ARC Lab on transfer learning.
+During my undergraduate, I worked in the lab of [Prof. Siliang Tang](https://scholar.google.com/citations?user=8e7H3PcAAAAJ) on federated learning.
 <!-- Please see [this post](/posts/2023/02/Shocked-by-the-bad-visa-decision) for the latest updates. -->
 <!-- I am an (incoming) PhD student at [CISPA Helmholtz Center for Information Security](https://cispa.de/en/) starting at 2022 fall.
 Prior to that, I received my bachelor degree of computer science in [Zhejiang University](https://www.zju.edu.cn/english/). -->